mrle0429/Event-Management-System/01-requirements/Account/UpdateAccount.md

 ### 02 - Administrator Updates Another User's Account

 #### Course of Events
-1. The administrator navigates to the account management page **(01 - Account Management Page)**.
+1. The administrator navigates to the account management page and selects a user to update. **(01 - Account Management Page)**.
-2. The administrator selects the user account to update.
-3. The administrator enters the new details.
+2. The administrator enters the new details.
-4. The system validates the entered details.
-5. The system updates the account information and notifies the administrator of the successful update.
+3. The system updates the account information and notifies the administrator of the successful update.

 #### Related UI Prototypes
 |             01 - Account Management Page              |